Health Regulations

 Livestock Health Requirements

-- All animals entering the grounds, including those showing in petting zoos, children’s barnyard animals, Old McDonald Farms, etc. must meet the requirements of their particular species.
+1. All animals entering the grounds, including those showing in petting zoos, children’s barnyard animals, Old McDonald Farms, etc. must meet the requirements of their species.

-- Arkansas livestock (except for Arkansas sheep, goats, horses, steers and rabbits) must be accompanied by a certificate of veterinary inspection issued within 90 days prior to exhibition showing the following:
+2. Arkansas livestock (except for Arkansas sheep, goats, horses, steers, and rabbits) must be accompanied by a certificate of veterinary inspection issued within 90 days prior to exhibition.

 Arkansas Cattle